creativeworldpro/Sound-Activated-Filament-Light---New-Tech/README.md

 To order your SMT PCBs, visit JLCPCB.

 •	Drag and drop SMT PCBs file on site.

 •	Choose your PCBs color and quantity.

 •	To free SMT assembly for your PCB click on “SMT Assembly” button and then confirm.

 •	Add your BOM file and CPL file.

-•	Place your order click on “Save to Cart” button.
+•	Place your order click on “Save to Cart” button
+.
 •	Confirm your shipping address and shipping method.

 •	Pay your payment

 •	Wait for confirmation mail.

 •	For SMT Service, Click here.